 If you or your child have an eye injury or infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change the medicine or stop using it.

-brimonidine may cause some people to become lightheaded, dizzy, drowsy, tired, or less alert than they are normally.
-Make sure you know how you react to brimonidine before you drive, use machines, or do anything else that could be dangerous if you are not alert.
+Brimonidine may cause some people to become lightheaded, dizzy, drowsy, tired, or less alert than they are normally.
+Do not drive or do anything else that could be dangerous until you know how brimonidine affects you.